article-detail-page

 PCS needed to improve their vision screening process to ensure accurate and efficient detection of visual impairments.
 There were a variety of factors that were essential in selecting the right vision screener; the most important being an easy-to-use device that volunteers could use without a lot of room for error.
 After researching a variety of different companies, PCS selected the Spot Vision Screener based on:

-· Welch Allyn reputation for quality and dependable products
+· The Welch Allyn brand's reputation for quality and dependable products

 · On-site product training